MicrosoftDocs/architecture-center/docs/example-scenario/aks-firewall/aks-firewall-content.md

 ### Alternatives

-You can use a third-party firewall from the Azure marketplace In place of the [Azure Firewall](/azure/firewall/overview).
+You can use a third-party firewall from the Azure marketplace instead of the [Azure Firewall](/azure/firewall/overview).
 In this case, it's your responsibility to properly configure the firewall to inspect, allow, or deny the inbound and outbound traffic from the AKS cluster.

 ## Considerations

-Although some of the following considerations are not fully pertaining to multitenancy in Azure Kubernetes Service (AKS), we believe they are essential requirements when deploying this solution.
+Although some of the following considerations are general recommendations that do not pertain to how to protect an Azure Kubernetes Service (AKS) cluster using Azure Firewall, we believe they are essential requirements when deploying this solution.
 This includes our security, performance, availability and reliability, storage, scheduler, service mesh, and monitoring considerations.

 ### Security considerations